Exeter-Diabetes/CPRD-Codelists/readme.md

 Type 2 patients (see Type 1/Type 2 classification algorithm below) with a prescription for a glucose-lowering medication or HbA1c >=47.5 mmol/mol in their year of birth, or with no diabetes medcodes/prescriptions for glucose-lowering medications/HbA1cs >=47.5 mmol/mol after the year of birth are excluded from further analysis as presumably there are coding errors.

+Diagnosis dates within -30 to +90 days (inclusive) of registration start are set to missing as they may be unreliable (similar to (https://bmjopen.bmj.com/content/7/10/e017989)[https://bmjopen.bmj.com/content/7/10/e017989] except we also excluded diagnoses up to 30 days before registration as our analysis showed an excess of diagnoses in this period).

 &nbsp;

 ### Defining diabetes type